CodSpeedHQ/action/README.md

 ## Rust with `cargo-codspeed` and `codspeed-criterion-compat` / `codspeed-bencher-compat`

-This worklow will run the benchmarks found in the `tests/` folder and upload the results to CodSpeed.
+This workflow will run the benchmarks found in the `tests/` folder and upload the results to CodSpeed.

 It will be triggered on every push to the `main` branch and on every pull request.